Skip to main content

 }

-Next, let’s look at Chatbot.cpp, which provides those concrete implementations.
+Next, let’s look at Chatbot.cpp, which provides the concrete implementation.

-It starts out with some includes and a using namespace std, but this is just boilerplate.
+It starts out with some boilerplate #include statements and a using namespace std:

 CPP